NC Native Eric Church Cancels 25K Tickets Bought By Scalpers

-NASHVILLE, Tenn. -- Country star Eric Church cancelled more than 25,000 tickets to his spring tour that were purchased by scalpers and is making those seats available to fans for purchase.
+NASHVILLE, Tenn. -- Country star Eric Church canceled more than 25,000 tickets to his spring tour that were purchased by scalpers and is making those seats available to fans for purchase.
+Several hundred tickets from the Greensboro concert were canceled and put back online.

 Read: Musician Using Tech to Avoid Selling Tickets to Scalpers